 Bylaws amended and adopted by the Bar Labor and Employment Law Section Executive Committee and subsequently approved by the Bar Board of Governors on December 12, 2012, and on March 8, 2013.

 Bylaws amended and adopted by the Bar Labor and Employment Law Section Executive Committee and subsequently approved by the Bar Board of Governors on July 9, 2014, July 25, 2014, and on July 27, 2017.

+Bylaws amended and adopted by the Bar Labor and Employment Law Section Executive Committee and subsequently approved by the Bar Board of Governors on ______, 2021, and on _______, 2021.